Cavities are areas of decayed tooth enamel (or, if they’re especially deep, dentin), and we typically treat the cavities with a filling

 .
 We remove the decayed and softened tooth material and replace it with synthetic material that is immune to decay.

 But the problem with fillings is that they can be vulnerable to secondary decay.
 Secondary decay is when oral bacteria and food accumulating around a filling cause decay that penetrates the tooth right next to the filling.
 This is particularly common with metal amalgam fillings, but it can occur with all fillings.
-When secondary decay occurs, it can significantly weaken the tooth, requiring a dental crown to restore, and it may even penetrate into the tooth nerve, requiring a root canal procedure.
+When secondary decay occurs, it can significantly weaken the tooth, requiring a dental crown to restore, and it may even penetrate into the tooth nerve, meaning that you might need to have the tooth extracted.

 Now researchers think they might have a new weapon to help protect against secondary decay: bioactive glass.